ulomau/SCA-School--Vagrant-up/README.md

 # Vagrant is a portable environment container for developing and running your applications.
 These environment are tiny virtual machines.
 # To be able to use Vagrant you need to install both Vagrant and a virtualbox
 # You can download and install Vagrant from WWW.vagrantup.com and also download and install Virtualbox at www.virtualbox.org
-# Once installed run the command "vagrant-v" in the vagrant terminal this will list the version of vagrant installed
+# Once installed, run the command "vagrant-v" in the vagrant terminal this will list the version of vagrant installed
 # Go to WWW.vagrantup.com and click on find boxes, and choose a vagrant box to work with ( i used Ubuntu/Trusty64) as the OS
 # Open your favourite IDE ( i used VS code)
 # In the vagrant terminal run the command "vagrant init ubuntu/trusty64" this will create a vagrant file.
 If you open the editor now you will see the file